ekimb/rust-mdbg/README.md

 `cargo build --release`

+Alternatively, you can install from [`bioconda`](https://bioconda.github.io/index.html):

+`conda install -c bioconda rust-mdbg`

-For performing graph simplifications, [gfatools](https://github.com/lh3/gfatools/) is required.
+which has the Rust binaries, but not the additional scripts.
+For performing graph simplifications, [`gfatools`](https://github.com/lh3/gfatools/) is required.

 ## Quick start